Quebec City, Canada

 We asked people about the cost of living in Quebec City, they wrote:

 "Rents are pretty reasonable in Quebec City.
 A two bedroom, modern apartment in a building with a pool and other amenities located a short drive from St. Vincent elementary school and St. Patrick's high school costs approximately $1,500 ca per month.
-A modern, one bedroom, one bathroom condo in Limoilou is currently listed for $250,000 ca.," mentioned an expat living in Quebec City.
+A modern, one bedroom, one bathroom condo in Limoilou is currently listed for $250,000 ca.," commented one expat who moved to Quebec City.

 What are the visa & residency requirements in Quebec City?